-Dr. Letaief received a B.S. with distinction and a Ph.D. from Purdue University.
-He served as a faculty member at the University of Melbourne, Australia.
-In 1993, he joined the Hong Kong University of Science and Technology (HKUST), where he served as Dean of Engineering.
-Under his leadership, HKUST Engineering has reached new heights and was ranked #14 worldwide in 2015 according to QS World University Rankings.
+Dr. Letaief received the BS degree with distinction, MS and Ph.D.
+Degrees in Electrical Engineering from Purdue University, USA.
+He served as a faculty member at the University of Melbourne, Australia from 1990 to 1993.
+In 1993, he joined the Hong Kong University of Science and Technology (HKUST).
+While at HKUST, he has held many senior administrative positions, including the Head of the Electronic and Computer Engineering department, Director of the Center for Wireless IC Design, Director of Huawei Innovation Laboratory, and Director of the Hong Kong Telecom Institute of Information Technology.
+He also served as Chair Professor and Dean of Engineering.
+Under his leadership, HKUST Engineering has reached new heights and was ranked #14 worldwide at the end of his term in 2015 according to QS World University Rankings.
 In 2015, he joined HBKU as Provost (chief academic officer) to help establish a research-intensive university in Qatar working with partners including Northwestern University, Carnegie Mellon University, Cornell University, and Texas A&M University.